 White Rock Wind Farm obtained Project Approval, in July 2012, under the provisions of the now repealed, Part 3A of the Environmental Planning and Assessment Act, 1979.
 The Project Approval sets out conditions that must be complied with in undertaking the development.
-The conditions cover construction, operation, decommissioning, administrative, and community relationship matters.
+The conditions cover construction, operation, decommissioning, and administrative matters.

 Key stages in the initial project approval process were:

 - Public exhibition of the Application and Environmental Assessment

 To enable optimum development, efficient operation and competitively priced power to be provided into the National Electricity Market, six modifications to the Development Approval have been submitted to the NSW DPE.